Proglang-Uni-Freiburg/minirust/README.md

 }
 ```

-it will be translated to the following rust code:
+This will be translated to the following rust code:

 ```rust
 type DynResult<T> = std::result::Result<T, Box<dyn std::error::Error>>